gmittal/ap-compsci/README.md

 ![cs logo](http://paleyontology.com/alonzo_gunn.png)

 ### License
-As mentioned earlier, the course content comes from [Gunn High School](http://paleyontology.com).
-Thus, this (informal) license only applies to snippets of code that I have written. _To the trolls interested in copying code to cheat the class: don't do it._
+As mentioned earlier, the course content comes from [Gunn High School](http://paleyontology.com) as adapted from the Berkeley CS61A course.
+Thus, this (informal) license only applies to snippets of code that I have written. _To those interested in copying code to cheat in the class: don't do it._

-You can use my code for whatever you like, so long as you do not reuse it to cheat in your AP Computer Science class.
+You can use my code for whatever you like, so long as you do not reuse it to cheat in your AP Computer Science (or college introductory CS class??) class.
 I do not have any jurisdiction over the Gunn AP Computer Science course content.
-Those wishing to inquire about that should contact [the course instructor](http://paleyontology.com).
+Those with inquiries regarding the curriculum should contact [the course instructor](http://paleyontology.com).